Peter Kreeft

 Written in a practical, yet inspirational manner, this book addresses important areas like: finding the time to pray, praying when you don't feel like it, using the prayer book God wrote, how to overcome sin through contemplation, and how to see God everywhere.
 Kreeft communicates a vision for prayer that becomes a profound conversation with the God who created, redeemed and sustains us--a conversation that is the most important experience in human life.

 Prayer: The Great Conversation will benefit anyone who finds it hard to pray or to read books about prayer.
-Kreeft's stimulating insights and ecumenical, mere Christianity approach make this a unique book about prayer that should appeal to Christians of all denominations.
+Kreeft's stimulating insights and ecumenical, "mere Christianity" approach make this a unique book about prayer that should appeal to Christians of all denominations.

 - Please log in to review this product